bitcoin-s/bitcoin-s/docs/core/adding-spks.md

 /* In order to allow the code in this document to be compiled, we must add these
  * imports here in this invisible, executed code block.
 We must also not import any
  * sealed traits that get extended as this will cause errors, and so instead we define
- * new ones in this invisible code block of the same names and add implicit conversions
+ * new ones in this invisible code block of the same names a                                                                                                                                  nd add implicit conversions
  * where needed so that our fake type can be returned anywhere the real one is expected
  * and vice-versa.
 We also add defs to traits where there are overrides to avoid errors,
  * as well as defs for all vals that are out of scope in code executed below.